+Once established, you'll want every new Agastache that comes on the market.
 Agastache are hardy, drought tolerant, low-maintenance plants, but they need to get acclimated before they take off.
 They like rich soil and seem to overwinter better if you don't cut them back until spring.
-Once established, you'll become an addict and want every new Agastache that comes on the market.
 Once the butterflies are done with them, you can cut them for dried flowers, as well.

-- Knautia macedonica (USDA Zones 5 - 10, 2' x 2', Dark Purplish-Red Blooms: Repeat Bloomer) Note: 6.6 to 8.0 (neutral - alkaline soil) Knautia is a tall, floppy plants, but will weave between other flowers easily.
+- Knautia macedonica.
+USDA Zones 5–10, 2' x 2', dark purplish-red blooms, repeat bloomer.
+Note: 6.6 to 8.0 (neutral–alkaline soil) Knautia is a tall, floppy plant, but will weave between other flowers easily.
 Gets large fast.

 Native plants are often mistaken for weeds.
 As the saying goes, "You don't appreciate what you don't pay for."
 Joe-Pye has been dressing up roadsides for years.
-We've been driving past it without a second thought for just as long.
 But the butterflies notice and if you turned your head as you drove past, you'd see them flitting about.

 Joe-Pye Weed can be weedy.
 The species grows very tall and spreads eagerly.
 But it's been tamed, and there are several excellent cultivars out there now.
 Perhaps the best and most widely grown is 'Gateway.'
 Gateway has been scaled down to garden size, but it still makes an impact.
 This late-season bloomer will carry your butterfly garden well into fall.